sim1andre/barebone-wp-theme/README.md

 2. Run command below to clone repository into themes folder.
   * `git clone https://github.com/sim1andre/barebone-wp-theme.git "YOURTHEMENAME"`

-2. Run `npm install` to install all node dependencies.
+3. Run `npm install` to install all node dependencies.

-3. Run `bower install` to install bower libraries.
+4. Run `bower install` to install bower libraries.

-4. If first run, choose php or jade mode.
-Run `gulp use-php` or `gulp use-jade`
+5. First run?
+Choose php or jade mode.
+Run `gulp use-php` or `gulp use-jade`.
+6. Use Jade by going to gulpfile and set `useJade` to `true`.

-5. Start gulp by running `gulp`
+7. Start gulp by running `gulp`.

 <br/>
 <br/>